Guram Kashia

-Guram Kashia (გურამ კაშია, /ka/; born 4 July 1987) is a Georgian professional footballer who plays as a centre-back for Niké Liga club Slovan Bratislava and captains the Georgia national team.
+Guram Kashia (გურამ კაშია, /ka/; born 4 July 1987) is a Georgian professional footballer who plays as a centre-back for Georgia national team.

 Developed at Dinamo Tbilisi, Kashia spent most of his career at Dutch Eredivisie club Vitesse, where he was captain.
 In the Netherlands for eight years, he played 292 official matches (24 goals) and won the KNVB Cup in 2017.

-Kashia is the Georgia national team’s most capped player.
+Kashia is the five-time winner of the Slovak top league and the Georgia national team’s most capped player.
+He was twice recognized as Footballer of the Year in Georgia.

 Club career

 Early career and MLS

 A tifo made by Vitesse fans in celebration of Kashia in 2016.

 Kashia began his career in Dinamo Tbilisi.
 He signed for Dutch club Vitesse in 2010 to become a regular member of the starting line-up of the club.
 Kashia was named club captain two years later.
 During his career at Vitesse, He amassed a total of 292 matches.
 In August 2015, Kashia was named Best Player of August in Eredivisie.

 Kashia led Vitesse to the domestic KNVB Cup in 2016–17, starting all except one of their six games and recording a goal and an assist.
 In his five starts, the club defeated their opponents 12–2, including a 2–0 victory against eventual league champions Feyenoord Rotterdam in the quarterfinals.
 In October 2017, Kashia wore a rainbow-striped captain's armband for Vitesse against Heracles Almelo in support of LGBT rights, leading to a backlash in his own country and calls for him to step down from the Georgian national team.
 His name was also transliterated as Goeram Kasjia in Dutch.

 On 14 June 2018, Kashia joined Major League Soccer club San Jose Earthquakes on a multi-year contract, joining compatriot and close friend Valeri Qazaishvili.
 The club rejected its contract extension with Kashia following their 2020 season.